lips-hci/ae400-realsense-sdk/README.md

 ```
 Default IP address is 192.168.0.100.
 You have to modify it according to your network environment.

-:wrench: Latest LIPS SDK v1.0.0.2 supports multicam, you could specify different IP addresses for 2 or more AE400 cameras, just input how many cameras you are going to connect with in the setting property 'count' and assign IP address for each camera. (ip1, ip2, ip3,... and so on)
+:wrench: Latest [LIPS SDK v1.0.0.2](https://www.lips-hci.com/lipssdk) supports multicam, you could specify different IP addresses for 2 or more AE400 cameras, just input how many cameras you are going to connect with in the setting property 'count' and assign IP address for each camera. (ip1, ip2, ip3,... and so on)

-* Network config for SDK v1.0.0.2 (multicam)
+* Network config for LIPS SDK v1.0.0.2 (multicam)
 ```
 {
     "count": "2",